Intermediate Program

 75-90 min

 Focus: Bench press technique and pressing power.
-Balance pushing with pulling for shoulder health and structural balance.
+Balance pushing with pulling for shoulder health.

 Day 3: Deadlift Dominance